fairytaib/Frontgate/README.md

   ![W3C Validation Javascript page](./readme_pictures/testing/lighthouse/lighthouse-score.png)

+  ### Bugs Encountered

+  - **Accordion Arrow Color Issue**:
+    While customizing the Bootstrap accordion, I encountered an issue where the arrow color could not be changed using standard CSS.
+This was due to the use of an embedded SVG in Bootstrap for the arrow icons.

+    - **Solution**:
+    To resolve this, I modified the `fill` attribute of the SVG directly in the CSS to change the arrow color.
+This successfully applied the desired color to the accordion arrows.

+  - ### General Observations
+    No additional bugs or significant difficulties were encountered during the development process.
+The project proceeded smoothly, with all features working as intended.

+  ### Mentoring and Tutor Feedback:
-- **Mentoring and Tutor Feedback**: Design and functionality were reviewed by a mentor and a tutor for improvements.
+  Design and functionality were reviewed by a mentor and a tutor for improvements.

 ## Disclaimer